Creating a New Kind of Doctor

 About

-Before coming to Dell Med, Thyagarajan was a physician leader at Beaumont Health, the largest health care system in Michigan.
-At Beaumont Health, she served as clinical chief of the Infection Prevention and Epidemiology Clinical Care Program and corporate medical director of Infection Prevention and Epidemiology.
+Prior to Dell Med, Thyagarajan was a physician leader at Beaumont Health, the largest health care system in Michigan.
+At Beaumont Health, she served as clinical chief of the Infection Prevention and Epidemiology Clinical Care Program and corporate medical director of infection prevention and epidemiology.
+In Beaumont Hospital in Dearborn, Michigan, Thyagarajan served as the medical director of the Antimicrobial Stewardship Program and led epidemiology and infection prevention efforts for 15 years.